Amazon quietly shutters product ads that drove traffic to outside sites

 Wingo said the programme was known for its high conversion rate and said advertisers were surprised when they received an email from Amazon notifying them of the change this week.

-An Amazon spokeswoman confirmed the change and said the advertising programme will no longer be available after Oct.
+An Amazon spokeswoman confirmed the change and said the advertising program will no longer be available after Oct.
 31.

 "At Amazon we are constantly reviewing the services we offer partners to help them best reach our customer base and grow their businesses," the company said in an email to Reuters.
 Amazon offers other advertising options for third-party sellers to differentiate their products like its sponsored ads programme.